alberto-oliveira/GDTV_complete_unity_3D_gamedev/Argon Assault/README.md

 - To paint, new layers need to be added.
 Scroll down, and add a new layer by selecting the "albedo" texture.
 You can then add a normal map and a mask map, if available
 - In case repetition of the layer looks weird, you can adjust the Tilling Settings with a bigger size or different offset
 - To create interesting looking terrains, you can overlap terrains using brushes with different strenght

+### Lecture 69 - Add Trees to terrain

+- Trees can be added with the "Paint Trees" tab in the terrain
+- Trees can be added as assets, and downloaded from the asset store